zulip/zulip/CONTRIBUTING.md

 ## Zulip Outreach

-**Upvoting Zulip**.
-Upvotes and reviews make a big difference in the public perception of projects like Zulip.
+**Upvoting Zulip :** Upvotes and reviews make a big difference in the public perception of projects like Zulip.
 We've collected a few sites below where we know Zulip has been discussed.
 Doing everything in the following list typically takes about 15 minutes.